VPhung24/VPhung24/README.md

 # welcome to chaos

-hi hi! i'm vivian, one of the founders of onDora. when im not changing the world, i'll be beep booping some side projects (wen time permits).  prev built @ instagram, apple, and eventbrite
+hi hi! i'm vivian, one of the founders of Dora. when im not changing the world, i'll be beep booping some side projects (wen time permits).  prev built @ instagram, apple, and eventbrite

 ## beware. there's a lot of bad old code on here. to show progression, i'm keeping it up